 Before my nearly seven-week trip to Pune, Bombay, and London, I debated about luggage.
 Initially I planned to travel light: rolling carry-on, plus computer backpack and messenger bag.
 In chatting with colleagues, however, I decided to bring a 26-inch check-in suitcase.

-One friend always packs important items such as survival tools in her carry-on bag, but checks in a suitcase stocked with favorite foods, such as Brazil nuts, which she can’t find in India.
+One friend always packs important items such as survival tools in her carry-on bag, but checks in a suitcase stocked with favorite foods, such as Brazil nuts, and her OdorKlenz Sports which she can’t find in India.
 Others want luggage space to bring home yoga props, books, textiles, cookware, or souvenirs.

 I asked people, “Can I find rolled oats in Pune?” since oatmeal is my standard breakfast.
 They said that I probably can, but that the quality of Canadian oats might be better.
 The consensus: I can find almost anything in Pune nowadays, but it might be inferior to what I get at home.

 With 20/20 hindsight, I can now advise other oatmeal eaters: Forget the oats.
 They are easily available in India.

 What I should have brought was more hair product.
 My hair was a wreck, an absolute wreck.
 The Indian monsoon season is devastating to my particular brand of Japanese long curly hair.
 (Actually, I did bring enough hair product, but it was no match for the humidity anyway.)